Llenar70/allye-doc/Bar Plot.md

 *   **Bar Graph Display**:
     *   The bar graph is drawn based on the settings.
     *   The X-axis displays the categories of the selected variable, and the Y-axis displays the values or aggregated values.
-    *   If a color variable is specified, the bars will be colored accordingly.
+    *   If multiple Y-axis variables are specified, a grouped bar chart is drawn for each X-axis category.
+The bars within each group correspond to each Y-axis variable and are displayed in different colors.
     *   If a bar label variable is specified, labels will be displayed above each bar.
-    *   **Legend**: If a color variable is used, a legend showing which color corresponds to which value will be displayed.
+    *   **Legend**: If multiple Y-axis variables are used, or if a single Y-axis and a color variable are used, a legend showing which color corresponds to which value will be displayed.
-    *   **Tooltip**: When the mouse cursor hovers over a bar, information related to that bar (X-axis value, Y-axis value, color variable value, etc.) is displayed.
+    *   **Tooltip**: When the mouse cursor hovers over a bar, information related to that bar (X-axis value, corresponding Y-axis variable name and value, etc.) is displayed.
 The amount of information displayed changes according to the `Show full tooltip details` setting.
 *   **Interactions**:
     *   **Selection**:
         *   Clicking on a bar selects that bar (single selection).